Board of Directors

 Board Vice President Cástulo R. Estrada was elected to a four-year term on the board in 2014 and re-elected in 2018.
 He is the Utilities Manager at the City of Coachella.
 He is a native of the Eastern Coachella Valley, a graduate of Coachella Valley High School, and has a civil engineering degree from California State Polytechnic University, Pomona.
-Cástulo is certified by the state Department of Health as a Water Treatment Operator Grade T2 and Water Distribution Operator Grade D2.
-He has also served on the Salton Sea Authority Board of Directors since 2014, including serving as President of the Board in 2019/2020.
+He has served on the Salton Sea Authority Board of Directors since 2014, including serving as President of the Board in 2019/2020.
 Cástulo formed the Coachella Valley Disadvantaged Communities Task Force which works to secure access to safe affordable drinking water, wastewater and flood control services in historically disadvantaged Coachella Valley regions through strategic planning, funding procurement, needs assessment, and reporting – all in collaboration with community members and stakeholders.
 Cástulo was appointed in 2019, and reappointed in 2020, as a member of the State Water Resources Control Board's SAFER Program Advisory Group.
 He lives in the City of Coachella with his wife, Cindy, and two children.
 Cástulo's term ends in 2022.

 Contact the Board of Directors